openviess/PyViCare/README.md

 ```
 ## Version with PKCE
 Note that the new API will break a lot!
-Only simple thing fixed sofar.
+Only simple thingis fixed sofar.
 ## Device Features / Errors

 Depending on the device, some features are not available/supported.
 This results in a raising of a `PyViCareNotSupportedFeatureError` if the dedicated method is called.
 This is most likely not a bug, but a limitation of the device itself.